Calls for Symposium Scheme for Japanese Researchers Based in the UK

-JSPS London primary aims include publicising academic research from Japan and strengthening collaborative research linkages between the UK and Japan.
-To help achieve these aims, JSPS London has created this scheme to support symposia organised by UK-JSPS Alumni Association or JBUK members based in the UK, at institutional or departmental level, to create high quality collaboration in cutting edge/ internationally competitive areas.
+JSPS London’s primary aims include publicising academic research from Japan, strengthening collaborative research linkages between the UK and Japan and developing the internationalisation of Japanese universities.
+To help achieve these aims, JSPS London is proud to announce a scheme to support symposia organised by Japanese researchers based in the UK, at institutional or departmental level, to create high quality collaboration in cutting edge/ internationally competitive areas.
 In addition to supporting the initial symposium, JSPS London now offers PHASE 2 to fund a follow-on UK- Japan event.
 This could be a symposium or smaller scale seminar.
 Please refer to the section "PHASE 2 Applications" for more details.

 Applicable Research Fields: